O.J. Simpson denied request for new trial, attorney says

 O.J.
 Simpson's request for a new trial was denied by a Nevada judge on Tuesday, leaving intact the football great's 2008 conviction on robbery, kidnapping and other charges that landed him in prison at least until 2017, his attorney said.

-Simpson, at a hearing in May before Clark County District Judge Linda Bell, sought a new trial on the grounds that his then-defence attorney Yale Galanter mishandled the 2008 trial.
+Simpson, at a hearing in May before Clark County District Judge Linda Bell, sought a new trial on the grounds that his then-defense attorney Yale Galanter mishandled the 2008 trial.

 A Pro Football Hall of Fame running back who played for the Buffalo Bills team, Simpson was acquitted in 1995 of two counts of murder in the stabbing and slashing deaths in Los Angeles of his ex-wife Nicole Brown Simpson and her friend Ronald Goldman.
 He later lost a wrongful death case that was brought by the victims' families.